A History of Innovation

-- In 2002 LoadTamer® Line of process feeder conveyors for the recycling industry was patented.
+- In 2002 – the LoadTamer® Line of process feeder conveyors for the recycling industry was patented.

-- In 2010, Jorgensen introduced the ChipBlocker®.
-A simple, retrofitted accessory unit for metal cutting machine tool chip conveyor, virtually eliminating chip carry-back into the conveyor and chip accumulation in the coolant supply tank.
+- In 2010 – Jorgensen introduced the ChipBlocker®.
+A simple, retrofitted accessory unit for metal cutting machine tool chip conveyors, virtually eliminating chip carry-back into the conveyor and chip accumulation in the coolant supply tank.

-- In 2011, Jorgensen began a new collaborative manufacturing and sales agreement with Sovereign Tech of Mumbai, India.
+- In 2011 – Jorgensen began a new collaborative manufacturing and sales agreement with Sovereign Tech Engineering of Mumbai, India.
 Sovereign Tech has a state of the art facility in India with an in-house core team comprised of experienced and qualified process engineers, machine tool engineers, tool engineers, maintenance engineers & chemical engineers.
-They, alongside Jorgensen’s own staff, will provide the technical skills needed to engineer and manufacturer Jorgensen’s custom conveyor and filtration product lines for the Indian Metal Working Industry at large.
+They, alongside Jorgensen’s own staff, provide the technical skills needed to engineer and manufacturer Jorgensen’s custom conveyor and filtration product lines for the Indian Metal Working Industry at large.
 This relationship is strong today.

 - 2014 – saw Jorgensen introduce the EcoFilter® Conveyor.
 It features an innovative two stage chip removal and coolant filtration design.
 It is the first mid-priced system for turning and machining centers, takes up no more “footprint” than a traditional conveyor and can be ordered as an “EcoFilter® ready” option that allows an easy retrofit.

-- Throughout 2017, Jorgensen has become a resource for Vacuum Media Filtration systems for the composite machining industry.
+- By 2017 – Jorgensen has become a resource for Vacuum Media Filtration systems for the composite machining industry.
 We have worked closely with our customers to develop an extremely effective system.